-Most Ukrainians already resettled in the U.S. arrived under the “Lautenberg Amendment”, a Cold War-era program that gives priority to Ukrainians and others from the former Soviet Union who claim to be persecuted because of membership in a religious minority group.
+The report follows with a snapshot of Ukrainian nationals resettled in the United States throughout the years under the “Lautenberg Amendment”, a program that gives priority to Ukrainians and others from the former Soviet Union who claim to be persecuted because of their religious affiliation.
 The program is on automatic pilot, being renewed yearly despite the fact that the Soviet Union no longer exists.
-It will undoubtedly be used to fast-track the resettlement of Ukrainians in the coming months despite the lack of religious persecution in the EU, where the Ukrainians are located.
+Nonetheless, it will undoubtedly be used to fast-track the resettlement of Ukrainians in the coming months.

 The report concludes by looking at the 2015 migration crisis in Europe and the multitude of errors many are making as they compare it to the current one and the welcoming stands of various European countries toward Ukrainian refugees.